Teaching Research to Secondary Students

 • Create classroom-ready research tools—such as guides, handouts, infographics, or slide decks—to scaffold the student research process and promote independent inquiry.

-THIS COURSE CONSISTS OF 6 ON-DEMAND MODULES:
+THIS COURSE CONSISTS OF 6 SELF-PACED MODULES:

 Module 1: Building Collaborative Research Practices